What spectators do during inflation: Inflaton equation of motion

 As in the solution (\ref{X1fini}), in the long time limit the first line features secular terms that grow linearly in time the second line contributions are not secular, rapidly oscillating and bounded in time in this limit.
 We note that the final expressions are the same for bosons and fermions with the only replacement \be \frac{ \lambda^2}{8\pi^2\,m_R} ~(\mathrm{bosons}) \Rightarrow \frac{ y^2_R\,m_R}{8\pi^2}~(\mathrm{fermions}) \,. \ee

 The similarities and differences between the Minkowski and de Sitter space results are truly noteworthy: the similarity of the self energy kernels by the replacement $t \leftrightarrow \eta$ in both cases, bosons and fermions is a consequence of the mode functions (\ref{gqzero}) for the massless bosons conformally coupled to gravity and (\ref{fofkzero}) for massless fermions, \emph{this is one of the main reasons for choosing these cases}.
 The differences are manifestly in the vertices, including $C(\eta)$ in the bosonic case and the time evolution of the unperturbed condensate which is given by (\ref{zerothsr}) in de Sitter and (\ref{X0sol}) in Minkowski space-times.
 These differences bear a striking impact in the evolution of the condensate: whereas in Minkowski space time the secular terms arising from radiative corrections either for bosons or fermions grow \emph{linearly} in time and feature the \emph{same sign}, leading to the expectation that the De Sitter counterpart would grow as $\simeq |\ln(\eta)|$ because $\eta \propto e^{-Ht}$, instead the secular terms in de Sitter grow as $\ln^2(\eta)$ in the long time ($\eta \rightarrow 0$) limit.
 We refer to this behavior as \emph{Sudakov} (double) logarithms in analogy with similar logarithms arising from infrared physics in gauge theories\cite{peskin}.
-In de Sitter space time the origin of these Sudakov logarithms is also strong ``infrared'' physics and a consequence of the growing behavior of the slow roll solution (\ref{zerothsr}) at long time, $\eta\rightarrow 0$.
+In de Sitter space time the origin of these Sudakov logarithms is also strong ``infrared'' physics and a consequence of the growing behavior of the slow roll solution (\ref{zerothsr}) at long time, $\eta\rightarrow 0$. { This aspect merits emphasizing: whereas the self-energy kernel features the same type of logarithms in de Sitter and Minkowski space time, the origin of the Sudakov enhancement is the behavior of the inflaton condensate $\propto 1/\eta$ as $\eta \rightarrow 0$, as compared to the oscillatory behavior of the condensate in Minkowski space time. }

 These Sudakov-type logarithms have also been found in studies of correlation functions and loop contributions in de Sitter space time\cite{woodard,tsamis,glavan}.
 Furthermore, unlike in Minkowski space time where bosonic and fermionic secular contributions feature the same sign, in de Sitter space time they feature opposite signs.

 This explicit comparison between Minkowski and de Sitter space times should unambiguously dispel the implicit assumption in the literature of the validity of the extrapolation of S-matrix results, for example using a decay rate obtained in Minkowski space time, to cosmology.
 Using results from S-matrix theory in Minkowski space time within the cosmological realm must be thoroughly and skeptically scrutinized.
 The results of this section with a direct comparison between Minkowski and de Sitter space-times indicate that in general such assumptions are unwarranted.